Last updated: February 1, 2024

-A good GPS watch is also able to track and export data related to your activities, such as distance covered, average speed, duration, total ascent/descent, etc.
+A good GPS watch can also track and export data related to your activities, such as distance covered, average speed, duration, total ascent/descent, etc.

 Some watches also include maps, breadcrumb routes and waypoints.
 If you’re serious about hiking (or running), this type of data is very interesting.

 An altimeter tells you at any given point how high above sea level you are.
 In other words, it measures elevation.
-This is useful when climbing as it gives you a good indication of how much further you need to climb to reach the summit or milestone.
+This is useful when climbing as it indicates how much further you need to climb to reach the summit or milestone.

-Some watches have a GPS based altimeter while other models have a barometric altimeter.
+Some watches have a GPS-based altimeter, while other models have a barometric one.
 A GPS altimeter generally provides more accurate results.
 Also, because of pressure changes, a barometric altimeter often needs to be calibrated.

-One of the most basic features in a GPS watch is the compass, an instrument used for navigation and orientation purposes.
-It shows the direction relative to the geographic cardinal directions, north, east, south and west.
+One of the most basic features of a GPS watch is the compass, an instrument used for navigation and orientation purposes.
+It shows the direction relative to the geographic cardinal directions, north, east, south, and west.